Investing Real Estate Investing

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Vacations are a time to escape the day-to-day grind and relax with your family.
 But lodging costs can eat up a large part of your vacation budget.
 As a result, some people have turned to investing money in a second home rather than on vacation homes and timeshares.
-Although those options work for some, a University of Central Florida study showed that 85% of people regret getting a timeshare.
+Although those options work for some, there can be a lot of regret that comes with buying a timeshare, especially as living costs continue to rise.

 Pacaso offers a different solution to second home ownership and timeshares by allowing you to buy a share of a property you can use as a vacation home.
 Here’s what you need to know about Pacaso and whether it’s the right option for you.

-Real estate startup Pacaso allows people to buy partial interests in second homes in about 25 second home markets throughout the U.S. Its business model gives customers the convenience of second home ownership without the hassles of owning and managing a home, timeshare, or renting an Airbnb.
+Real estate startup Pacaso allows people to buy partial interests in second homes in over 40 second home markets throughout the world.
+If you’ve ever dreamed of owning a chateau in Paris or a villa in Spain, here is your chance.

 Pacaso allows you to vacation in a second home without the hassles of owning, paying for, and maintaining the whole home yourself.
 This fractional ownership model is also different from real estate crowdfunding sites, such as Fundrise, however.